pinheadmz/swap-test/README.md

 This project was written as the basis for an educational guide at [https://bcoin.io/guides/swaps](https://bcoin.io/guides/swaps).

-The guide is far more detailed regarding usage than this README.

 It is not private or secure!
 Use at your own risk.

 ---